The use of innovation labs has now become a popular method of managing innovation among companies.

 Keep in mind that a lab usually has…

-With that, here are the ten reasons why innovation labs fail:
+With that, here are the thirteen reasons why innovation labs fail:

 1. Ignoring the Return on Investment (ROI)

 It is vital for an innovation lab to consider its return on investment.
 At the very least, ROI should be brought to the table and used as an index that could help the innovation lab show the importance of its projects.

 Unfortunately, this is usually not the case.
 Instead, it is common for innovation labs to assume that they “do not need to think about their ROI” and that they must get the funding they need for their favorite projects.